 As an initial framing of the project, we are imagining:

-ROMS-based climate and hydrology projections to 2040s (and beyond) that simulate change and interannual variability in temperature, oxygen, carbonate chemistry, circulation and nutrients, and HABs as an emergent property
+ROMS-based climate and hydrology projections to 2040s (with ability to look beyond) that simulate change and interannual variability in temperature, oxygen, carbonate chemistry, circulation and nutrients, and HABs as an emergent property (leveraging future seas)

-A model of fisher behavior that allows dynamic behavior in fishing location and participation/spillover across multiple fisheries
+A model of fisher behavior that allows dynamic behavior in fishing location and participation/spillover across multiple fisheries (leveraging or new?)

-An Atlantis ecosystem model that incorporates the ROMS and allows us to simulate future ecosystem states, shifting distributions of key species (groundfish, whales, crabs, shrimp)
+An Atlantis ecosystem model that incorporates the ROMS and allows us to simulate future ecosystem states, shifting distributions of key species (groundfish, whales, crabs, shrimp) (new?)

-An MSE (in Atlantis) in which we bring the above modules together to explore the ability of federal and state management plans to support sustainable harvests of groundfish, crab and shrimp in future climate scenarios; changes in the associated risk of blue and humpback whale entanglement; adaptability of fishers and what behaviors mitigate against future risks of revenue loss, fishery accessibility, etc.; and additional constraints or opportunities associated with CCI scenarios
+An MSE (in Atlantis) in which we bring the above modules together to explore the ability of federal and state management plans to support sustainable harvests of groundfish, crab and shrimp in future climate scenarios; changes in the associated risk of blue and humpback whale entanglement; adaptability of fishers and what behaviors mitigate against future risks of revenue loss, fishery accessibility, etc.; and additional constraints or opportunities associated with CCI scenarios (new?)

 A synthesis in which we translate the MSE into information relevant to fisheries and protected resource management at state and federal levels, and also relevant to fishery participants in different ports / regions (in partnership with a project “advisory board” with experts from Council, state agencies, industry, eNGOs)